hj-n/zadu/README.md

 The MLX preview accelerates Euclidean distance matrices, condensed pair distances, explicit stable full/inverse rankings, exact stable neighbor prefixes, and Topographic Product's stable-kNN tables.
+Paired selected-rank work for T&C and MRRE also stays native, transferring only compact retained results.
 A distance matrix already produced by MLX is shared with dependent work through unified memory instead of being copied back to the device.
-The paired selected-rank reduction currently falls back to the bounded NumPy implementation; unsupported derived statistics and geodesic resources likewise fall back individually.
+Unsupported derived statistics and geodesic resources fall back individually.
 Each choice and fallback reason is recorded per resource.
 Importing or using the default package does not import MLX.

 MLX GPU execution requires an explicit `dtype="float32"`.
 ZADU never silently casts to lower precision: use `device="cpu", dtype="float64"` for the MLX CPU